-Honestly before now, Women’s day was another public holiday in my books…
+Honestly before now, Women’s day was just another public holiday in my books.

-Being independent and being self-sufficient has become a priority for me as a mom and these are traits I want my daughters to learn.
+Being independent and being self-sufficient have become a priority for me as a mom, because these are traits I want my daughters to learn.
 I want them to know and realise their worth and to acknowledge the amazingly brave women who have fought and the women who still fight for equality in different countries.

 I want a different fairy tale for my girls and one where they enjoy being a woman unashamedly in whichever way they want.

 My girls will be hanging out with Dad before the rugby final and I get to have a few hours hanging out with my girlfriend being girly as we listen to wonderful speakers throughout the day on the pool deck, sipping on something gorgeous from the Wine and Champagne Bar.
 And when not listening to a speaker I plan to do some shopping.
 There will be exhibitors there with their focus on all things womanly.
 Health, beauty and life.

 If you cannot make the 5th of August, you will be pleased to know it runs through to Sunday the 6th.
 Opening at 10am and closing at 4pm you will want to be early as there is a goodie bag to the first 200 visitors on each day worth R 3000.
 I hope to see you there.

 August is a celebration of what it means to be women.
 In celebrating this I am giving away a set of tickets to the expo.
 To stand a chance to win simply comment below with who you would take with and like my Facebook page.
 Competition closes at 12 noon on Friday 4th of August 2017.
 The winner will be notified via email.